Also known as: Heartbeat sensations, Irregular heartbeat, Palpitations or Heart pounding or racing

 In the emergency room, you will be connected to a heart monitor.

-If your doctor finds you have an abnormal heart rhythm, other tests may be done.
+If your provider finds you have an abnormal heart rhythm, other tests may be done.
 This may include:

 - Review date: